-On Wednesday evening, Columbia Science Review hosted a panel discussion about Media and the Mind, promising “a scientific perspective on Hollywood portrayals of mental health.”
-This Bwogger followed the series of seven printer paper arrows that led her through the labyrinth of Schermerhorn to cover the event.
+Columbia Science Review’s panel discussion titled Media and the Mind promised “a scientific perspective on Hollywood portrayals of mental health.”
+On Wednesday evening, I followed the series of seven printer-paper arrows that led me through the labyrinth of Schermerhorn to cover the event.

 As I walked into Schermerhorn 614, I was greeted by Chips Ahoy, Oreos, orange juice, and a crowd of twenty-five or so murmuring undergrads.
 The classroom settled, and freshman moderator Jason Wang introduced the event and its two panelists.
 Dr. David Hittson is a psychologist with Columbia Health after having completed his post-doctoral fellowship at Counseling and Psychological Services.
 Prior to Columbia, he graduated from NYU’s counseling psychology program and trained with the New York Harbor Veteran’s Administration Hospital.
 Dr. Kathleen Taylor earned her doctorate in Psychology and Neuroscience from Princeton University and soon after began teaching and doing schizophrenia research at Barnard.
 She is also a psychologist at the American Institute for Cognitive Therapy.